 Legal trouble isn’t the only problem that can arise when you don’t have proof with you.
 Having a document or card that proves you have insurance is also helpful in resolving issues quickly.
 For instance, imagine you get into an accident that causes damage to another car.
 It’s likely the other driver may ask you for your information.
 But if you can’t show them your card, it’ll only prolong the process and make you both jump through more hoops to exchange info.

-Difference Between an SR-22 and Proof of Insurance
+Difference Between an SR-22 and Insurance ID

 An SR-22 (FR-44 in Florida and Virginia) is a form that proves that you carry your state’s minimum required car insurance.
 It’s usually required for people who’ve just gotten a severe traffic violation, such as a DUI conviction.